Union Pacific Railroad Bridge Harrisburg

 End Date: October 2014

-Then, during only five bridge closures of less than 30 hours each during an 18 month period, Hamilton incrementally removed the remaining portions of the old substructure.
-Using a vertical jacking and horizontal slide system Hamilton developed in collaboration with McGee Engineering, Hamilton crews slid segments of the old trusses out of the alignment for eventual removal and slid into place new 126 ft. steel spans.
-UPRR then tied into the existing lines at the conclusion of each closure.
-During each of the five bridge slides, Hamilton actually performed the work in almost half of the allotted closure time; trains kept moving and fish were protected in the river below.
-Work on the new 908 ft. bridge was completed on time and at budget.
+During five bridge closures of less than 30 hours each, Hamilton incrementally removed portions of the old truss.
+Using a vertical jacking and horizontal slide system that our team developed, we slid segments of the old trusses out of the alignment for removal and slid the new 126-foot steel spans into place.
+UPRR then tied into the existing lines at the end of each closure.
+During each of the five bridge slides, our team performed the work in almost half of the allotted closure time.

 The most challenging aspect of the project was sequencing and scheduling the incremental change-outs between the existing bridge and the new replacement.
 Hamilton rose to the challenge and completed on time and on budget, while minimizing impacts to rail traffic and the river below.